eaco1996c/Customer_Segmentation/README.md

 limitations.
 This project will use a widely applicable K-Means clustering, which belongs to unsupervised machine learning.
-Because the K-Means algorithm is very simple and could be well generated with the RMF model.
+Because the K-Means algorithm is very simple and could be well generated with the RFM model.
 For a given sample set, divide the sample set into K clusters according to the distance between the samples, so that the points in the clusters are connected as closely as possible, and the distance between the clusters is as large as possible.
 Also, our main variables are all numerical, and we have an expected judgment on the